Diary Monday, February 22, 1915:

 Marne: Heavy bombardment of Reims Cathedral.

-Southwest Africa: Botha begins to send reconnaissance patrols towards Windhoek, occupies Nonidas and Goanikas next day and declines Churchill’s armoured car offer from February 23.
-South African Central Force occupies Garub, 65 miles east of Luderitz.
+Southwest Africa: Botha begins to send reconnaissance patrols towards Windhoek, occupies Nonidas and Goanikas next day and declines Churchill’s armored car offer from February 23.
+South African Central Force occupies Garub, 65 miles (ca. 105 km) east of Luederitz.

 Only 3 U-boats at sea on first day of offensive (7.3 average until September).